wsshin/fd3d/INSTALL.md

 3. Set up the environment variables `PETSC_DIR` and `PETSC_ARCH`.

-	If your LINUX SHELL is `bash`, you can open `.bash_profile` file in your home directory (or create one if there is not), and add the following two lines to the file:
+	If your LINUX SHELL is bash, you can open `.bash_profile` file in your home directory (or create one if there is not), and add the following two lines to the file:

 		export PETSC_DIR=YOUR_PETSC_DIRECTORY
 		export PETSC_ARCH=petscfd3d

-	where `YOUR_PETSC_DIRECTORY` is where your PETSc package is, e.g., `$HOME/petsc/petsc-X.Y.Z` in Step 2.
+	where `YOUR_PETSC_DIRECTORY` is where your PETSc package exists, e.g., `$HOME/petsc/petsc-X.Y.Z` in Step 2.

 4. Make the environment variables effective.